 Patrick became interested in the Foreign Service and the Rangel Fellowship at the same time.
 In the summer of 2009, he received a Critical Language Scholarship from the State Department for the study of Korean language.
 During orientation in Washington, DC, several Foreign Service Officers spoke about opportunities in the Foreign Service and also spoke about the various State Fellowship programs.
-From that moment, Patrick decided that he wouldn’t go to law school but would instead begin preparing for graduate school and the Rangel Program.
+From that moment, Patrick decided he wouldn’t go to law school but would instead begin preparing for graduate school and the Rangel Program.

-During the summer of 2011, As a Rangel Fellow, Patrick attended the Johns Hopkins University School of Advanced .
+For Patrick, the Rangel Program was the perfect fit because of his upbringing and his culture.
+“The Native Hawaiian culture is about stewardship and family.
+The Rangel Program parallels that in many ways.
+The program provides opportunities for excellent mentorship, professional development and this is done all in a family setting.
+The Rangel Program is all about family, whether it be with our director, mentors or other fellows.”
+During the summer of 2011, as a Rangel Fellow, Patrick attended the Johns Hopkins University School of Advanced International Studies.
 He spent his overseas internship in Seoul, South Korea working in the Public Affairs section of the U.S. Embassy.
-While there, he assisted inad, Pakistan, after serving as a Cultural Affairs Officer in Bogota, Columbia. the development of programs for community outreach to college students.
+While there, he assisted in the development of programs for community outreach to college students.
 He also got the opportunity to travel to various places in Korea giving speeches to school-age Koreans about volunteerism and American Politics.

-Patrick is excited to embark on his Foreign Service career which has began in 2012.
+Patrick is excited to embark on his Foreign Service career which began in 2012.
 He is now serving in Bogota, Columbia.
 In his opinion, it is a career that combines many different things.
 “The Foreign Service is for those of us who are eternal learners.
 A great Foreign Service Officer needs to be able to continually learn on subjects like history, politics, economics, international relations, culture and much more.
 I love learning, and having a career that is fast paced and constantly changing is perfect for me.”